Pricing strategy: Limit pricing

 A limit price is the price set by a monopolist to discourage economic entry into a market.
-The limit price is the price that the entrant would face upon entering as long as the incumbent firm did not decrease output.
-The limit price is often lower than the average cost of production or just low enough to make entering not profitable.
+It is the price that an entrant would face upon entering, as long as the incumbent firm does not decrease output.
+The limit price is often lower than the average cost of production or just low enough to make entry unprofitable.

 The quantity produced by the incumbent firm to act as a deterrent to entry is usually larger than would be optimal for a monopolist, but might still produce higher economic profits than would be earned under perfect competition.

 The problem with limit pricing as a strategy is that once the entrant has entered the market, the quantity used as a threat to deter entry is no longer the incumbent firm's best response.
 This means that for limit pricing to be an effective deterrent to entry, the threat must in some way be made credible.
 A way to achieve this is for the incumbent firm to constrain itself to produce a certain quantity whether entry occurs or not.
 An example of this would be if the firm signed a union contract to employ a certain (high) level of labor for a long period of time.
 In this strategy price of the product becomes the limit according to budget.